 Devil’s Lake is now accepting entries for its annual Driftless Prizes in Poetry and Fiction.

-The deadline is October 31, 2016, at 11:59 p.m.
+ANNOUNCEMENT: The deadline has been extended to November 8, 2016, at 11:59 p.m.
 CST.
-Winners will be announced in November 2016 and will receive $1,000 and publication in our Spring 2017 issue.
+Winners will now be announced in December 2016 and will receive $1,000 and publication in our Spring 2017 issue.
 The entry fee is $15, and all entries will be considered for publication in Devil’s Lake.